cvklein/wisdom-of-crowds/README.md

 If you use this package, we'd appreciate a citation!
 (Watch this space for details)

 ### Version history
+v1.01.1 11 May 2022 -- first version on pypi, successfully tested

 v1.01 2 Mar 2022 -- License update